 - Do you have any other point of difference that may help publicise or promote you or your business?

 Want to learn more about uncovering your “hook”.
 You can find out by downloading my free video series, NOOK, LOOK, HOOK – 3 steps to build a stand out personal brand.

 Sue Currie is a speaker and the author of IMPRESSario, Present and Promote the Star Within You.
 She is recognised as a leading authority on personal branding to boost image, profile, brand and business.
-Through her image management programs, workshops, consulting and keynote presentations, Sue helps businesses and entrepreneurs present an influential brand image.
+Through her professional development and profile building programs, workshops, consulting and keynote presentations, Sue helps businesses and entrepreneurs position and present an influential professional brand.